Does a Late Rent Payment Affect Your Credit?

 Rent is usually a top priority bill for people to pay each month.
 If the rent isn’t paid, they are taking a chance at not having a roof over their heads for much longer.

 Unfortunately, our paycheck schedules don’t always align with the date that rent is due.
 If your paycheck simply doesn’t come in until the third of the month and rent is due on the first, sometimes it’s just going to be late.
-Many people would rather not have to deal with taking out a payday loan to get through those few days.

 Sometimes people get into tighter situations — if an emergency medical bill or some other unexpected expense comes up, people can find themselves behind on rent payments by a month or more, putting their housing, and possibly credit, at risk.